2026/2027 Undergraduate Courses

 Breadth Requirement: 1.
 Creative and Cultural Representations

-This 400-level seminar provides a critical context for the rise of gallery-based moving image installations, outlining their distinctive features and their particular relevance in terms of aesthetics and practice.
+This 400-level seminar provides a critical context to explore the rise of gallery-based moving image installations, and to consider distinctive features and particular relevance of these practices in terms of aesthetics, politics and looking relations.
 Conceptualizing cinema’s migration into the gallery – to include its multi-screen potential beyond single-screen projection– will entail study of how screen-based installation’s temporal and affective affordances engender unique forms of visuality and spectatorship.
-We will examine video installation’s capacity to provoke sensory encounters within the architectural space of the gallery through various optics: cinematic, philosophical, and art historical.
-To this end, we will study video installation’s precedents – from early forms of expanded cinema to the essay film, and their migration into the gallery.
-Lastly, through select case studies of individual artists’ installation works we will explore how the proliferation of moving images within gallery space coalesces with contemporary art’s “documentary turn.”
+Through various optics we will examine video installation’s capacity to provoke sensory encounters in gallery space: cinematic, philosophical, architectural, and art historical.
+To this end, we will study moving image installation’s precedents – from early forms of expanded cinema to the essay film, as well as returning to generative heuristics such as montage, assemblage, the interval, the fold, immersion, the archive, tableau and stillness, hauntology, and relationality, often in tandem with Black practice.
+Lastly, through select case studies of individual artists’ works, we will examine the claim that installation’s unique charge of the real affords a means to not only rethink moving images’ aesthetic and political potential, but to think through the commonplace that the moving image comprises thought.
+Studying screen-based installation’s aesthetic, political, and cultural dimensions will help us account for its proliferation within museum, art gallery and global art Biennale contexts, with its increasingly transnational audience and diversified exhibition design.

 Instructor: Kass Banning